Updated: Jul 25

 (Below: The contrast of Ralph in the sun to our snow)

 There was a lot to learn about construction management, but I was grateful to be given the opportunity to learn it.
-I still wasn’t sure if I was going to like being a job superintendent, but as I already stated, it was a great opportunity to try something new.
+I still wasn’t sure if I was going to like my job, but as I already stated, it was a great opportunity to try something new.

 It was like two different worlds.
 When I was working in the prison, I couldn’t have any outside contact.
 Now I could communicate with Courtney and the kids at work.
 I was able to go across the street for lunch.
 While working in the prison, it was almost like I was a prisoner myself.